This is Part 5 of a seven-part series on making speeches and presentations memorable. It is based on the book Made to Stick by Chip and Dan Heath.

 The picture above was taken in July 2009 when Clooney was speaking at the opening ceremony of the “Nobel for Peace” cinema.
 He spoke at a campsite for people displaced after the April 2009 earthquake that devastated houses and lives in and around L’Aquila, Italy.

 When it comes to movies and humanitarian causes, few people pack a one-two punch as George Clooney.
 His work as an actor and director is known around the world.
 His humanitarian work, especially his campaigning on behalf of the people of Darfur, Sudan, is almost as well known.

-When it comes to talking about theatre or humanitarian relief, people will listen to George because he has credibility.
+When it comes to talking about theatre and humanitarian relief, people will listen to George Clooney because he has credibility.
 And credibility is the fourth characteristic of a sticky message.

 Credibility makes our messages believable, and a believable message is more likely to be remembered than one that is not.
 But gaining credibility is not so easy.
 As the Heaths note in Made to Stick, “If we’re trying to persuade a skeptical audience to believe a new message, the reality is that we’re fighting an uphill battle against a lifetime of personal learning and social relationships.”
 So how can we add credibility to our words?
 There are ways.

 First, we can cite expert authorities.
 An expert, say the Heaths, is “the kind of person whose wall is covered with framed credentials: Oliver Sacks for neuroscience, Alan Greenspan for economics [well, maybe not such a great example any longer] or Stephen Hawking for physics”.
 If an expert supports our position, it usually adds credibility.
 If we are giving a presentation on a medical issue and can find support for our position in prestigious medical review such as The New England Journal of Medicine or The Lancet, it probably would not be a bad idea cite those authorities.